Kinematics Calibration and Excitation Energy Reconstruction for Solenoidal Spectrometers: Demonstration Discussion

 \section{Demonstration \& Discussion}

-A program has been developed to implement this method for HELIOS~\cite{Lightall2010}.
-The calibration parameters $(a, b)$ are randomly initialized within a specified range, typically $1/a \in (220, 320)$ and $b \in (-1, 1)$.
+A program has been developed and implemented this method for HELIOS~\cite{Lightall2010}.
+The calibration parameters $(a, b)$ are randomly distributed within a specified range, typically $1/a \in (220, 320)$ and $b \in (-1, 1)$.
 To demonstrate the method, we applied it to the \iso{25}{Mg}($d$,$p$) reaction at 6 MeV/u under a magnetic field of 2.85 T (Fig.~\ref{fig:demo}).

-The threshold $\tau$ was set to 0.1 MeV, approximately matching the energy resolution.
-The calibration process for the entire detector array required only a few minutes to complete.
-Following the calibration, the excitation energy and center-of-mass angle were reconstructed and are presented in Fig.~\ref{fig:ex}.
+The threshold $\tau$ was set to 0.1 MeV, approximately matching the intrinsics energy resolution of the detector.
+The calibration process for a single detector required only a few seconds to complete for 1000 trials, with a 3.3 GHz intel Core i5 on a 2020 iMac.
+Following the calibration, the excitation energy and center-of-mass angle were reconstructed and are presented in Fig.~\ref{fig:ex}, indicate that the reconstruction of the $(E_x, \theta_{cm})$ work very well.

-In this demonstration, only the lowest four excited states were used for calibration.
-The method correctly matched the experimental data, resulting in accurate calibration of higher excited states.
+In this demonstration, only the lowest four excited states (0, 1.809, 2.938, and 3.942 MeV), were used for calibration.
+The method correctly matched the experimental data, resulting in an accurate calibration of higher excited states (4.34 MeV and 4.84 MeV)~\cite{Burlein84}.

-In the raw energy plot (left panel of Fig.\ref{fig:demo}), four detectors are positioned at the same $z$-position.
-After kinematic calibration, all detectors align well with the theoretical values (right panel of Fig.\ref{fig:demo}).
+In the raw energy plot (left panel of Fig.~\ref{fig:demo}), four detectors are positioned at the same $z$ position.
+After kinematics calibration, all detectors align well with the theoretical values (right panel of Fig.~\ref{fig:demo}).
+The average $\chi^2/N$ is $0.03$~MeV$^2$, which means the average deviation from a valid data point to the theoretical kinematics curve is 0.17 MeV.

 No background gating was applied during the calibration, yet the results were satisfactory.
 Applying appropriate gates to clean the data would speed up the calibration process.
 In the $\chi^2$ plot (middle panel of Fig.~\ref{fig:demo}), several local minima are observed.
 If the number of trials is insufficient, the global minimum may not be identified.
 The current random parameter sampling could be optimized with a more adaptive search algorithm.